anujpathania/HotSniper/README.md

 Sniper Version used as base - Sniper 6.1

-Creator: Anuj Pathania
+Creators: Martin Rapp, Anuj Pathania

 License: MIT

-For Queries: anuj.pathania@kit.edu
+For Queries: martin.rapp@kit.edu, pathania@comp.nus.edu.sg

-List of our publications based on this tool -

-1. [TACO' 17] Defragmentation of Tasks in Many-Core Architecture.
-2. [DATE' 18] Task Scheduling for Many-Cores with S-NUCA Caches.
+Details of HotSniper design can be found in appendix of thesis "Scalable Task Schedulers for Many-Core Architectures".
+Dedicated publication for HotSniper is under review.
+In the meantime, please cite this thesis in your work if you use this tool.

 # Build Instructions (Tested on Ubuntu 16.04)